sneha070992/Zomato-Data-analysis/README.md

-# Zomato-Data-analysis
-This is a personal project for learning basics of Data Analysis, by studying a simplified dataset provided by 'The iScale'

 ## Introduction
 - The project is built to provide data-driven insights to Zomato, which is a leading Indian multinational restaurant aggregator and food delivery company.
 Zomato provides information, menus and user-reviews of restaurants as well as food delivery options from partner restaurants in more than 1,000 Indian cities and towns, as of 2022–23.